-This is a potentially big and useful update for marketers.
-Let’s talk about what Gated Content is, how to set it up, and when this might be most useful.
+Let’s talk about what Gated Content is, how to set it up, and when you might use it.

 What is Gated Content?